sonalbera/sonalbera/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+🎓 &nbsp;I'm currently pursuing MBA at NMIMS Mumbai\
-🎓 &nbsp;I'm currently studying Information Technology at Delhi Technological University\
+🎓 &nbsp;I've done my B.Tech in Information Technology at Delhi Technological University\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Wed Development, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Photography and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\